 |Jumping rope skipping||30 min||283 kcal|

-Lifesum is available for free in the App Store & Google Play.
+Lifesum is available for free in the App Store and Google Play.
 Start tracking your calories burned today!